ansys/pydpf-core/docs/source/user_guide/getting_started_with_dpf_server.rst

 DPF Server is protected using license terms specified in the DPFPreviewLicenseAgreement file that can be found on the Ansys Customer Portal.

-To accept the DPF User Licensing Agreement terms, the following environment flag must be set:
+To accept the DPF User Licensing Agreement terms, the following environment variable must be set:

 .. code::